sinetris/ansible-tools-collection/README.md

 - [generate the documentation](#generate-documentation)
 - create a commit with the changes
 - create a PR to merge the new branch
+- merge PR
+- create a new release named `v1.0.0`
+- verify that the release is published on <https://galaxy.ansible.com/ui/repo/published/sinetris/tools>

 #### Create the new release changelogs